benjaminwestern/dotfiles/README.md

 ```

 6. Install dotfiles
+Step might not be required as installed google-cloud-sdk sets up the .config directory.
 ```bash
 if [ ! -d ~/.config ]; then
     mkdir ~/.config # Create the config directory if it doesn't exist otherwise stow will absorb the directory into the dotfiles